Hörður Axel Vilhjálmsson: Professional career

-On 18 August 2015 he signed Aries Trikala of the Greek Basket League.
+On 18 August 2015 he signed with Aries Trikala of the Greek Basket League.
 In October, he left the club and signed with ČEZ Nymburk.
-On 6 January 2016 he rejoined Aries Trikala for the rest of the season.
+On 6 January 2016, he rejoined Aries Trikala for the rest of the season.

-On 1 July 2016 he joined Rethymno Cretan Kings.
+On 1 July 2016, he joined Rethymno Cretan Kings.
 After Antonis Constantinides became the head coach of the club, Hörður left the club before appearing in a single game.
 The 2016–17 season he started with Keflavík but after only two games he left the club, and on 21 October 2016 he signed with Belgian club Limburg United.
 He left Limburg after appearing in five games, and returned to Keflavík.
 On 12 April 2017, the day after being eliminated with Keflavík from the Icelandic semi-finals, he signed with Bondi Ferrara of the Italian Serie A2 Basket.

 On 5 July 2017 he signed with Astana of the VTB United League.
 In December 2017, Hörður left the club and expected to sign back with Keflavík.
-On December 27, Hörður signed with Keflavík for the rest of the 2017–18 season.
+On 27 December Hörður signed with Keflavík for the rest of the 2017–18 season.

 On 29 March 2018, after Keflavík had been eliminated from the Úrvalsdeild playoffs, Hörður signed with Kymis of the Greek Basket League.

 In July 2018, Hörður signed with Keflavík once again.
 Following the 2020-21 season he was named the Úrvalsdeild Domestic Player of the Year and the Defensive Player of the Year.
+Following the 2022–23 season, he left the club.

+In May 2023, Hörður signed with newly promoted Álftanes.
+On 5 January 2024, he became the Úrvalsdeild's all-time leader in assists, breaking Justin Shouse's record of 1,486 assist, after handing out 4 assists in Álftanes 80–68 win against reigning national champions Tindastóll.
+Following Álftanes semi-finals loss against Tindastóll in the 2025 playoffs, Hörður announced his retirement from playing.